Analysis-Bruised by a valuation freefall, payments companies brace for M&A

 Paduch is a board member of Nexi, but declined comment on any aspect of the Italian company's operations.

-Privately held firms have not been immune to the carnage, with both U.S. payments processor Stripe and Swedish fintech Klarna Bank AB having to swallow significant valuation cuts.
+Privately held firms have not been immune to the carnage, with both payments processor Stripe Inc and fintech Klarna Bank AB having to swallow significant valuation cuts.

 Klarna, in particular, had its value slashed by more than 85% during its latest funding round announced on July 11, dropping to $6.7 billion from $46 billion.